 For purposes of considering whether to approve Garberville SD’s petitions, the State Water Board is a responsible agency under CEQA.
 (See Pub.
 Resources Code, § 21069.)
 In deciding whether and how to approve a project, a CEQA responsible agency must consider the environmental effects of the project as disclosed in the environmental documentation prepared by the lead agency.
 (CEQA Guidelines, § 15096, subd. (f).)
 Except under limited circumstances when a responsible agency may assume lead agency status or prepare subsequent CEQA documentation, a CEQA responsible agency must presume that the conclusions reached by the CEQA lead agency in its CEQA documentation regarding the environmental effects of the proposed project are adequate, or challenge the lead agency in court.
 (Id., subds. (e) & (f).)

 As required by CEQA Guidelines section 15096, subdivisions (a) and (f), we have considered Garberville SD’s 2013 CEQA Initial Study and Humboldt LAFCo’s 2019 CEQA Addendum and the environmental effects described in those documents.
 Exercising our independent judgment, we conclude that these CEQA documents are adequate for our actions in this order.
-Considering those documents and the other evidence described in this order, we have decided to take the actions identified in this order.
+Considering those documents and the other evidence described in this order, we have decided to take the actions described in this order.

 For the reasons discussed in sections 3.1.1 through 3.1.5, we conclude we should grant Garberville SD’s change petitions.